Frequently Asked Questions

 An eclectic array to meet the demands of any production.
 Orchestral, synthetic, pop, rock, hybrid, atmospheric, piano based, etc. You get the idea.
 Take a listen and hear for yourself.

 Where are you?

 We are based in London and Manchester, UK.

 Who are you?

-We are Tolga, David, Josh, Chris, James and Ray, a small team of UK based composers, producers, curators and administrators, with a wide range of industry experience.
+We are Tolga, David, Josh, Jenny, Sami, and Simeon, a small team of UK based composers, producers, curators and administrators, with a wide range of industry experience.
 See our ‘Who are we’ page for more info (coming soon).

 Can I work for you?